The Commercial Evidence

 Jonathan's 2026 research asked 105 people what they most associate with brilliance in others.
 The top three answers — kindness, empathy, inspiration — were not chosen because they sound virtuous.
 They were chosen because they are the qualities people recognise in the humans who have genuinely shaped their lives.

 This is the argument at the heart of every keynote Jonathan delivers.
 It is not a case for being softer.
-It is a case for taking seriously what two decades of workplace research have been saying: the qualities that define brilliance in humans are the same qualities that define performance in organisations.
+It is a case for taking seriously what decades of workplace research have been saying: the qualities that define brilliance in humans are the same qualities that define performance in organisations.

 Brilliant Humans Research 2026